Skip to primary navigation Skip to content Skip to footer

 Campbelltown – Photo: VisitScotland

-Our last stop is a whisky region in its own right, known for whisky with a briny yet spicy character, and one that has become popular despite counting only three distilleries in it.
-But don’t be fooled: at its prime time in the early 1,800s, Campbeltown counted for about 34 distilleries.
+Our last stop is a whisky region in its own right, known for whisky with a briny yet spicy character, and one that has become popular despite counting only three distilleries.
+But don’t be fooled: at its prime time in the early 1800s, Campbeltown counted for about 34 distilleries.

-Today the only three distilleries remaining, interlaced in the town’s urban landscape, are two traditional pillars of the area, Glen Scotia and Springbank, and the newest addition would be Glengyle.
-Since they are almost one across the road from each other, it would be rude not to have a wee taster of each of them.
+Today, the only three distilleries remaining, interlaced in the town’s urban landscape, are two traditional pillars of the area, Glen Scotia and Springbank, and the newest addition would be Glengyle.
+Since there is almost one across the road from each other, it would be rude not to have a wee taster of each of them.

-But let’s go through them with order: the oldest in town is Springbank Distillery, and there is much about vision and entrepreneurship in this spot.
-This is a family-owned distillery and has been so many years (200 is not a bad result, right?).
-They were among the first to brand differently spirits with a different character – starting with their peated Longrow and going to the triple-distilled Hazelburn – a dichotomy that today one can find in Tomatin/Cu Bocan, Tobermory/Ledaig, Edradour/Ballechin and so on.
+But let’s go through them in order: the oldest in town is Springbank Distillery, and there is much about vision and entrepreneurship in this spot.
+This family-owned distillery has been around for so long (200 is not a bad result, right?).
+They were among the first to brand differently spirits with a different character, starting with their peated Longrow and going to the triple-distilled Hazelburn – a dichotomy that today one can find in Tomatin/Cu Bocan, Tobermory/Ledaig, Edradour/Ballechin and so on.
 The current owner eventually acquired the premises of Glengyle Distillery, which was closed for years and brought back to life, now producing Kilkerran.

-There are many reasons for visiting here: you can see one of the few operative floor maltings, try quite a lot of different whiskies with different characters and the choice of tours is wonderfully varied.
-If you have more time, they also offer a 5-day-long whisky school, a great opportunity for whisky fans to learn the tricks of the trade in depth.
+There are many reasons for visiting here: you can see one of the few operational floor maltings, try many different whiskies with different characters, and the choice of tours is wonderfully varied.

-If that was not enough, it is the same company that owns the independent bottler Cadenhead.
-If you fancy a 360 exploration of the world of whiskies, with rums and cognacs and other spirits, that’s the place for you.
+If that was not enough, the same company owns the independent bottler Cadenhead.
+If you fancy a 360 exploration of the world of whiskies, with rums, cognacs and other spirits, that’s the place for you.

 Springbank Distillery – Photo: VisitScotland

-Back to the distilleries – we shall now head to the second oldest one in town: Glen Scotia Distillery.
-Back in the day, it used to produce mainly whisky for blends, however, the roots of the Glen Scotia we know started only in 1999 when it was acquired by Loch Lomond group.
+Back to the distilleries—we shall now head to the second oldest one in town: Glen Scotia Distillery.
+Back in the day, it was mainly used to produce whisky for blends.
+However, the roots of the Glen Scotia we know started only in 1999 when the Loch Lomond group acquired it.
 It is a lovely cottage-like building outside, on the other side of the town from Springbank.
-The briny character comes through herein the whiskies.
+The briny character comes through here in the whiskies.

-Since you’ve come such a long way, I’d surely recommend exploring the surroundings of Kintyre, maybe indulging also in some gin tasting at Beinn Ann Turc distillery and enjoying the sceneries you have around.
+Since you’ve come such a long way, I’d recommend exploring the surroundings of Kintyre, maybe indulging in some gin tasting at Beinn Ann Turc distillery and enjoying the scenery around.

-Finally, time to head to Kennacraig to get the last long ferry of our journey: we are heading to the mystic charms of Islay.
+Finally, it’s time to head to Kennacraig for the last long ferry of our journey: we are heading to the mystic charms of Islay.

 FESTIVALS & EVENTS